KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

         return $Path
     }

+    Get-Path -Path '\Windows'
+    Get-Path -Path (Get-ChildItem $ENV:temp)

 # The big picture
 These custom validators and transforms truly are advanced features.
 But if you find yourself doing the same validation and transformations on certain sets of data across your module, it is worth considering this option.

 I could see creating a validator to validate the format of a customer ID over and over (instead of a regex match).

-Another validator that I am considering building already is one that verifies that a hashtable has a specific key (or keys).
+Another validator that I am considering building already is one that verifies that a [Hashtable] or a [PSCustomObject] has a specific key (or keys).
+I often pass in a hashtable that I assume has a set structure to it and this would let be validate those assumptions.

 # Let me know
 If you find a good way to put this information to use, let me know.
 I would love to see some practical implementations.